Asia-Hewett/solar_v_emissions_project/logs/asia.md

 08:20 P.M.
 Finished the 10 year emissions chart for 50 states
 10:45 P.M.
 Spent two hours trying to understand how to fit a grouped chart within the provided limits.
 Kill me.
 11:31 P.M.
 Finished formatting my grouped bar graph.
 It does not prove my point.
+11:44 P.M.
+Changing direction for my next plots.
+I am trying to prove my hypothesis, and the five states we chose do not show my data the best.
+I am not comparing my data to anyone elses in the group, therefore, unique nominators are okay as long as we use the same denomenator for comparing data.
+11:50 P.M.
+Going to make a five line plot to show the relationship between the five most populous states (CA, TX, FL, NY, IL) and their emissions rates over the past 10 years.